virtuability/aws-lz/core/README.md

 # Core Cloudformation template

 This CloudFormation template provides a Core VPC configuration, which includes public, private and database subnets, routing tables etc. It also includes a single combined NAT, Bastion & OpenVPN instance.
-The template currently supports 2 or 3 availability zones (as a parameter) in order to keep it simple.
+The template currently supports 2 or 3 availability zones (as a parameter) in order to keep things simple.

 Note that this stack is not currently built with high availability nor high performance Internet-facing traffic via the NAT instance in mind.